dansmyers/Simulation/Sprint-2-Probability/Deliverable_Questions.md

 P(Both are born on two different days) = (365 / 365) * (364 / 365)
 ```

-Hermoine's birthday can be on any day, but Draco's must occur randomly on one of the other 364 days.
+Hermoine's birthday can be on any day, but Victoria's must occur randomly on one of the other 364 days.

 What if there are three students?
 How about more?